romans1995/se_project_aroundtheus/README.md

 # description

-<p>In this project I did some html and Css design for the 4 project via figma</p>
+<p>In this project I did some html and Css design for the 6 project via figma</p>
 <p>in this project you can edit the name of the person </p>
+<p>the validation will make sure you enter everything correctly </p>
 <p>And you can like pictures </p>

 **Figma**